-The Municipality of Murcia is a 1st class municipality divided into 23 Barangays with a total population of 81,286 people.
+The Municipality of Murcia, Negros Occidental is a 1st class municipality divided into 23 Barangays with a total population of 81,286 people.
 They have the Mudpack Festival every 3rd week of June which happens at the Mambukal Resort.
 This festival primarily aims to promote awareness of nature and of the environment.
 Another is the Tinabuay Festival which functions as a celebration of harvest and thanksgiving as well as a celebration of the feast of their patron saint, the Immaculate Conception.

 Mambukal Resort (natural springs), Bacolod Golf and Country Club, Calibago River Resort (perfect for those who would like to go for a camp), Pandanon Silos Mountain and River Resort, Barangay Sta.
-Rosa (the specific place where the Japanese soldiers surrendered to the Americans at the end of the World War II), and the Hacienda Kaftrees are some of the perfect place to visit in town.
+Rosa (the specific place where the Japanese soldiers surrendered to the Americans at the end of World War II), and the Hacienda Kaftrees are some of the perfect places to visit in town.

-The municipality of Pontevedra is a 3rd class municipality divided into 20 Barangays with a total population of 51,866 people.
+The municipality of Pontevedra, Negros Occidental is a 3rd class municipality divided into 20 Barangays with a total population of 51,866 people.
 Mostly, the way of living of people in this area is through fishing.
 The town proper or poblacion of the town is famous for the newly renovated St. Michael the Archangel Parish near the Saint Michael Academy.
 The place offers a great view of the Panay Gulf, Guimaras, and Panay.

 More than that, they also have the Gallera de Pontevedra (cockfighting arena), Sugbahan sa Punong (relaxation and recreation site), Balangingay Beach Resort, Caingin Beach Resort.
 Anchorville Beach Resort and Galve Beach Resort are placed that you will surely do not want to miss as you journey in this town.

-The municipality of Pulupandan, considered as the smallest town in terms of area in Negros Occidental, is a 3rd class municipality divided into 20 Barangays and with a total population of 27,735 people.
+The municipality of Pulupandan, Negros Occidental considered as the smallest town in terms of area in Negros Occidental, is a 3rd class municipality divided into 20 Barangays and with a total population of 27,735 people.
 It also has an available port for RORO vessels leading to the Guimaras province.
 They have the yearly Salapan Festival, a celebration featuring different tournaments such as fishing, boxing, and football to name a few.

-They have the Sagay Marine Reserve, Suyac Island Mangrove Eco-Park, Museo Sang Bata sa Negros, Sagay City Garden and Living Tree Museum, Margaha Beach, Panal Reef, Himoga-an River Cruise, Our Lady of Rosary Church, and the Cabiao Cave as some of their tourists place.
+They have the Sagay Marine Reserve, Suyac Island Mangrove Eco-Park, Museo Sang Bata sa Negros, Sagay City Garden, and Living Tree Museum, Margaha Beach, Panal Reef, Himoga-an River Cruise, Our Lady of Rosary Church, and the Cabiao Cave as some of their tourists place.

 Sipaway Island, San Carlos City

-San Carlos City
+San Carlos City, Negros Occidental

-The City of San Carlos is the home of 132,536 people divided into 18 Barangays.
+The City of San Carlos, Negros Occidental is the home of 132,536 people divided into 18 Barangays.
 This place may be considered as a busy city because of a variety of factors, number one is that it serves as a departure point for those who are going the Cebu City.
 Another reason is that it has a 40km coastline and a part of it is developed into a port by the government.
 This way, the place serves as a venue for imports and exports of local goods in the area.

-The tourist’s spots are divided into two, the natural attractions and the man-made attractions.
-For the natural spots, they have the Sipaway Island (perfect palce for get-away of the family), Prosperidad Hills, Alinsyawan Falls, Mabuni Hot Sulfur Spring, and the Cave LapusCentury-Old Balete in Sipaway.
+The tourist spots are divided into two, the natural attractions and the man-made attractions.
+For the natural spots, they have the Sipaway Island (perfect place for get-away of the family), Prosperidad Hills, Alinsyawan Falls, Mabuni Hot Sulfur Spring, and the Cave LapusCentury-Old Balete in Sipaway.
 For the man-made attractions, they have the People’s Park, Codcod Rice Terraces, Pabu-olan Clay Pottery, SCBI Bioethanol Plant, Whispering Palms Resort, City Wharf, and the La Basilia White Sand Resort among the few.

-The municipality of San Enrique is a 4th class municipality divided into 10 Barangays and with a total population of 23,907 people.
+The municipality of San Enrique is a 4th class municipality in Negros Occidental divided into 10 Barangays and with a total population of 23,907 people.
 The place is famous for its delicious delicacy called buko pie.
 They have the annual Bukang-bulang Festival every 2nd to 9th of February to give recognition to the fowl industry of the place.
 Additionally, they have the Annual Town Fiesta every 9th of February to honor their patron saint Nuestra Senora de Candelaria.